 What is a collision damage waiver?

-A collision damage waiver (CDW), also known as a loss damage waiver, is an agreement where the car hire agency waives its right to charge a high excess for damage to a hire car.
+Collision damage waiver insurance (CDW), also known as a loss damage waiver, is an agreement where the car hire agency waives its right to charge a high excess for damage to a hire car.
 It is not so much insurance as a guarantee the hire company will pay for any damages to their vehicle.

 What does CDW insurance cover?

-CDW insurance typically covers any damage to a hired vehicle while in your possession, such as driving in a city and getting into a fender bender.
+Collision damage waiver insurance typically covers any damage to a hired vehicle while in your possession, such as getting into a collision.
 It also covers theft of the vehicle and vandalism.
 Waivers can cover lost income a car hire company might charge while the car is being repaired.

 What is not covered by a collision damage waiver?